CodeReviewExperiment/code_review_controlled_experiment/README.md

 <strong><em>"Deep Learning-based Code Reviews: A Paradigm Shift or a Double-Edged Sword?"</em></strong>

-`data-analysis` : this folder contains the analysis scripts in R used to run the statistical tests and the raw data based on which the results reported in the paper have been computed.
+`data-analysis` : this folder contains the analysis scripts used to run the statistical tests and the raw data based on which the results reported in the paper have been computed.

 `projects_with_reviews` : this folder contains all the subject programs in the three different treatment scenarios: <em>'no code review'</em>, <em>'automated code review'</em> and <em>'comprehensive code review'</em>.